Category Archives: Grow

 Alliance by Design at ab Intelliven Learning Community Session.

-There are three steps to successfully acquire or ally with another operation with the intent to merge it into existing operations (i.e., as opposed to operating as a separate unit):
+There are three steps to successfully acquire or ally with another operation with the intent to merge it with existing operations (i.e., as opposed to operating as a separate unit):

 • Develop a picture of the way things will work when operations come together as envisioned, including: